 The DTS Long Term Trader Letter:

-Welcome to the DTS Market Letter.
-Before you pay for any service I want make sure you clearly understand what to expect.
+Welcome to the DTS Long Term Trader.
+Before you pay for any service I want to make sure you clearly understand what to expect.
 Please read this over and make sure you understand and/or agree! (this is a long one but gives you all the approximate expectations)

 The DTS Long Term Trader:

-2. Depending on the set up, it is possible that a position may be started with a ‘half risk’ or it may be full risk.
-Naturally your risk unit is up to you, that is how much you would lose on a trade based on your account and comfort level.
+2. Depending on the setup, it is possible that a position may be started with a ‘half risk’ or it may be a full risk.
+Naturally, your risk unit is up to you, that is how much you would lose on a trade based on your account and comfort level.
 You can always determine this because the entry and stop are always given with any play.
 For example, if you want to risk $1000 and the play had a stop of $2.00, you could buy 500 shares.
-NOTE however, holding overnight has the risk of a stock gapping against you so you need to make sure your risk amount is such that even a bad gap will not hurt ‘too much’ although this is tough to judge and a necessary risk of long term investing / trading.
+NOTE, however, holding overnight has the risk of a stock gapping against you so you need to make sure your risk amount is such that even a bad gap will not hurt ‘too much’ although this is tough to judge and necessary risk of long-term investing / trading.

 3. Targets and management will be provided on a regular basis.